MicrosoftDocs/VBA-Docs/api/Visio.KeyboardEvent.KeyButtonState.md

 ## Syntax

 _expression_. `KeyButtonState`

 _expression_ A variable that represents a [KeyboardEvent](./Visio.KeyboardEvent.md) object.

-### Return Value
+### Return value

 Long

 ## Remarks

 Possible values for **KeyButtonState** can be a combination of any of the values shown in the following table, which are declared in **VisKeyButtonFlags** in the Visio type library.
 For example, if **KeyButtonState** returns 9, it indicates that the user clicked the left mouse button while pressing CTRL.

 |**Constant**|**Value**|
 |:-----|:-----|